WISPO-POP/PowerPlots.jl/docs/src/experimental.md

 # Experimental

 The following are experimental features in PowerPlots.
-They may change or dissapear.
+They may change or disappear.
 To use the experimental features, the experimental module must be imported.

 ```julia
 julia> using PowerPlots